5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 ### Known Issues
 - [ ] Hibernation Mode 25 does not work properly
+- [ ] SDCard only works when inserted prior to booting (https://github.com/0xFireWolf/RealtekCardReader/issues/59)
 - [ ] Fingerprint sensor does not work under macOS since there is currently no way to emulate Touch ID.
 - [ ] The audio combo jack creates an unpleasant buzz/noise during driver initialization.
 So it's best to connect headphones *after* booting.